malala07/TMRWebScrape/README.md

 # TMRWebScrape
 Our Intro to Software Engineering Project - Job Web Scraping Tool This program will be written in Python and we will be using FireBase as our backend.
-We will be using the Beautiful Soup Python Library in order to create the tool to scrape the information from various Job Searching Websites.
+We will be using the Selenium Python Library in order to create the tool to scrape the information from various Job Searching Websites.